awkcodes/marss/README.md

 TODO:
 - make auto generated date similar to rss standard (X)
 - make item in html for publication if it didn't exist use current time (x)
-- create the unique identifier programatically instead of using the url
+- create the unique identifier programatically instead of using the url (x)